 The Emergency Department operates 24 hours a day, 365 days a year.
-Interpreters are available at all times, including onsite Arabic interpreters, to ensure clear understanding between patients and Caregivers.
+Patients First care means that clear understanding between patients and caregivers is paramount.
+Interpreters are available at all times, including onsite Arabic translators.

-The Emergency Department provides care for all patients who arrive at Cleveland Clinic Abu Dhabi ED with medical condition or concerns.
-Many diagnoses will be made by the emergency medicine specialist during the ED visit, while others will require additional evaluation, either inpatient or outpatient.
+The Emergency Medicine Program provides care for all patients who arrive at the Cleveland Clinic Abu Dhabi Emergency Department, seeking medical attention.
+Many diagnoses are made by an emergency medicine specialist during the Emergency Department visit, while others may require additional inpatient or outpatient evaluation.

-Cleveland Clinic Abu Dhabi is also designated by the Health Authority-Abu Dhabi (HAAD) as the specialized center for stroke care within the emirate.
-The Emergency Department has specific resources and training to assess these patients quickly, stabilize their condition, and provide rapid access to treatment.
-The hospital is also designated as a Chest Pain Center, which means the ED team is trained to provide expert care to any patient who arrives with concern of chest pain.
+Cleveland Clinic Abu Dhabi is also designated by the Health Authority-Abu Dhabi (HAAD) as a specialized center for stroke care within the emirate and a Chest Pain Center.
+The Emergency Department is prepared with specific resources and training that allows caregivers to quickly assess stroke patients, stabilize their condition, and provide rapid access to treatment.

 Cleveland Clinic Abu Dhabi does not provide care in Obstetrics, Orthopedics, or Pediatrics.
-If patients with these conditions present to the Emergency Department, they will be evaluated to ensure medical stability and then referred to an appropriate facility.
+If patients who require care in these specialties arrive at the Emergency Department, they will be evaluated to ensure their condition is stable and then referred to an appropriate facility.

 Each patient arriving at the Emergency Department is met by a nurse and a member of the registration team.
-After registration, patients are guided to a treatment area where an emergency medicine physician will evaluate their condition.
-Some patients will require additional evaluation, with tests such as blood work or imaging studies.
-After the ED evaluation is completed, the treatment team will discuss with the patient the most appropriate next step, which can include discharge home, clinic referral, admission to the hospital, or even transfer to another facility.
+After registration, patients are guided to a treatment area where an Emergency Medicine Program physician evaluates their condition.
+Some patients may require additional evaluation, such as blood work or imaging studies.

-The Emergency Department team works closely with Caregivers from all specialty areas and Institutes to ensure patients have rapid access to appropriate care.
+The Emergency Medicine Program team works closely with caregivers from all specialty areas and Institutes to ensure that patients have rapid access to appropriate care.